nrv-framework/NRV-website/README.md

 please [open an issue](https://github.com/nrv-framework/NRV-website/issues) describing the change you would like to suggest.

-When a pull request is opened, the website will be build and an artifact of this build will be uploaded.
-To see what the website will look look like after the pull request is merged, you can:

-1) Download the artifact

-2) unzip the artifact

-3) Run `python -m http.server` in the unzipped folder

-## Code of conduct

-When interacting with others (eg when discussing issues or pull requests), you are expected to follow the FEniCS project [code of conduct](https://nrv-framework.org/code-of-conduct/).

 ## Structure of this repo

 ### Website pages